mkudija/mkudija.github.io/reading-notes/_md/2022-01-05-The Ethics of Money Production.md

 - his objections to bitcoin
 	- A money commodity "must be desired for its nonmonetary services (for its own sake)" -> see notes below
 	- Do contracts/other attributes of the blockchain give bitcoin intrinsic (though not physical) value?
+	- could not survive in a free market (55)

 </details>